 Digital marketing is constantly evolving.
 It is a fast-paced and exciting area that requires regular iteration to stay on top of the latest tools, trends, and techniques.

-Social media, for example, is a relatively new component of digital marketing which companies have had to incorporate into their marketing activities.
+Social media, for example, is a relatively new component of digital marketing that companies have had to incorporate into their marketing activities.
 Even within social media itself, the rapid growth of platforms such as Snapchat means social media marketing strategies have had to be redefined.

 It is not just social media that keeps changing.
 Google’s algorithm updates mean SEO strategies must be updated accordingly while pay-per-click strategies must keep pace with changing consumer habits like increased mobile device usage and ever-changing SERP displays.